This library provides tools to manage sessions in PureScript. It makes the

 import Biscotti.Session as Session let store = Session.cookieStore "_my_app" "724b092810ec86d7e35c9d067702b31ef90bc43a7b598626749914d6a3e033ed"

 Note: This is an example secret.
 Please don't commit your production secret to your git repo or post it on the internet.
 Also, please don't use this secret as it is already posted on the internet.
-It's literally right above this paragraph and you're reading this on Github.
+It's literally right above this paragraph and you're reading this on the internet.

 Memory session store uses an in-memory map to store sessions.
 This is